 Huawei Mate 50 release date and price

-We could see a delay - the Huawei P50 series hasn't launched at time of writing, despite a usual March appearance, and perhaps the Mate line will get pushed back so the P devices have a chance to shine.
-That is, if the phone hasn't been cancelled, as one source thinks.
+A delay makes sense - the Huawei P50 series launched a lot later than expected, and still hasn't arrived outside China, so perhaps the Mate line were pushed back so the P devices have a chance to shine.
+That is, if the phone hasn't been canceled, as one source thinks.

 As for the price, the Huawei Mate 40 Pro was the only model of the current range to get a UK or Australian release, and that cost £1099.99 / AU$1,999 (roughly $1,430).
 None of the phones got released in the US, but the standard Mate 40 started at €899 (around £810 / $1,065 / AU$1,500) in Europe.

 So pricing for the Huawei Mate 40 range might be similar – as might availability, but with no rumors yet we’re not at all sure.
 All we can be confident of is that the range probably won’t land in the US, thanks to the Huawei ban, although with a new administration in power even that might not be set in stone.

 We don’t know much about the Huawei Mate 50 yet, but it’s possible that it will use the Kirin 9000 chipset.
 That’s actually the same chipset as the Huawei Mate 40 has, meaning the new phones might not get as much of a power boost as usual.